warlock-labs/solbls/README.md

 ### Test results

-The following hashing utility functions of the library are compared against implementations written in TSX:
+The following hashing utility functions of the library are compared against implementations written in Foundry:

 - `expandMsgTo96`: this hashes a bytestring to an element of the desired base field
 - `hashToField`: this takes a bytestring and returns a pair of elements in the base field